tsurdilo/my-temporal-dockercompose/README.md

 This repo includes some experiments on self-deploying Temporal server via Docker Compose and Swarm.
+I also includes compose file to run server with experimental Nexus feature enabled.

 It can serve as reference to community for a number of Docker related deployment questions.
 For this repo we use PostgreSQL for persistence for temporal db.
 We set up